-Second: If you were admitted for the Master's degree having taken graduate courses at another university, you are still required to complete all of the ABS coursework and other requirements for the Master's degree outlined in Appendices A or B. However, you may request that your prior graduate courses count as fulfilling a portion of the ABS Master's degree coursework as long as you earned a grade of A or B (B- is not good enough).
-For example, you are required to take a research methods course (ABSC 735; ABSC 772 equivalent class in the online program) for the ABS master's degree, but may have already completed a comparable graduate course at another university.
-If this is the case, then you may petition to waive ABSC 735/772 by submitting a written request to the Director(s) of Graduate Study.
-Each request should be accompanied by (a) the course syllabus of the previously completed course (b) the syllabus from the course you are petitioning to waive, (c) documentation of the grade earned in it (e.g., copy of your transcript, which the ABS Graduate Academic Advisor has on file), and (d) a letter of support from your advisor.
+If you were admitted for the Master's degree having either completed a Master's degree from a program that is not ABAI Tier-1 Accredited or having taken graduate courses at another university, you are still required to complete all of the ABS coursework and other requirements for the Master's degree outlined in Appendix B. However, you may request that your prior graduate courses count as fulfilling a portion of the ABS Master's degree coursework as long as you earned a grade of A or B (a grade of B- does not count).
+For example, you are required to take a research methods course (ABSC 735) for the ABS master's degree but may have already completed a comparable graduate course at another university.
+If this is the case, then you may petition to waive ABSC 772 by submitting a written request to the Director(s) of Graduate Study.
+Each request should be accompanied by (a) the course syllabus of the previously completed course, (b) the syllabus from the course you are petitioning to waive, (c) documentation of the grade earned in it (e.g., copy of your transcript, which the ABS Graduate Academic Advisor has on file), and (d) a letter of support from your advisor.
 Here are some important rules you should consider before submitting your request:

-- You may not request to waive a course with one you took 6 or more years earlier. - You may waive up to 3 courses (9 hours). - Students are required to earn from KU the credit hours required for the master's degree: 18 hours of content courses plus 3 hrs (minimum) of practicum, 3 hrs (minimum) of thesis credits, and 6 hrs of elective coursework a total of at least 30 credit hours for the MA. - All waivers are approved at the discretion of the Graduate Studies Committee. - You may not submit a petition if you are beyond your first year and you have not submitted an annual progress evaluation in the preceding academic year.
+- You may not request to waive a course with one you took 6 or more years earlier. - You may waive up to 3 courses (9 hours). - You are required to earn from KU the credit hours required for the master's degree: 21 hours of content courses plus 3 hrs (minimum) of practicum, 3 hrs (minimum) of thesis credits, and 3 hrs of elective coursework a total of at least 30 credit hours for the M.A. - All waivers are approved at the discretion of the Graduate Studies Committee. - You may not submit a petition if you are beyond your first year and you have not submitted an annual progress evaluation in the preceding academic year.